big-owl/MySpringApplication/README.md

 browser, or run 'ClientTest' from your IDE.

 ## Next Steps
-- Add a welcome (default view) page.
+- Update welcome (default view) page.
 - Migrate application to Java 9.
 - Add an in-memory database, like H2.